Convex polytopes in restricted point sets in $\mathbb{R}^d$: Proof of Theorem 2

-Our first task is to define an affine transformation $\psi$ that takes $L$ into a line segment that is parallel to the first coordinate axis.
-We also define an affine transformation $\psi'$ approximating $\psi$, such that $\psi'$ takes $L'=f(L)$ into a small perturbation of~$\psi(L)$, which itself is a small perturbation of $P_{\eta_m}$.
-This then implies that $\psi'(L')$ is a $d$-oscillator.
-An application of \Cref{thm:expstretch} will complete the proof.
+The proof uses two affine transformations $\psi$ and $\psi'$ that are very close to each other.
+In fact, $\psi$ takes $L$ into a line segment that is parallel to the first coordinate axis; $\psi'$ maps $L'=f(L)$ to a small perturbation of $\psi(L)$, which itself is a small perturbation of $T_{\eta_m}(P)$.
+These properties imply that $\psi'(L')$ is a $d$-oscillator.
+An application of \Cref{thm:expstretch} then completes the proof.